Wologman/Python_Notes/Tricky Python Structures.md

 ### Special decorators within class definitions

-I don't quite get these ideas yet.
+`@classmethod()`, `@staticmethod()`,  and `@property()`, are built-in decorators commonly used within class definitions.

-`@classmethod()`  Is a built in function decorator, which returns a class method for a given function.
+`@classmethod()` returns a class method for a given function.

+`@staticmethod()` returns a static method for a given function.

-`@property` Is a method that returns the internal attribute storing the data.
+`@property` returns the internal attribute storing the data.

 ### Some useful decorator examples
 #### Timer decorators
-An example of a handy decorator measuring the  runtime of a function
+An example of a handy decorator measuring the  runtime of a function.
+Note that it's also using the functoosl.wraps(func) decorator so it doesn't mess with the Python introspection functionality, and placeholders for any number of arguments.

 ```Python
 import time